Effect of outer cylinder rotation on the radially heated Taylor-Couette flow: Linear Stability Analysis

-For the wide--gap case, $\eta=0.6$, the critical Taylor numbers $\Ta_c$ and corresponding critical axial wave numbers ($\kc$) are reported in Table \ref{tbl:eta_0.6_neutral}.
-In all the cases reported the modes at the onset of instability were found to be oscillatory as is evident by nonzero critical frequency $\sigma_{ic}$.
+For the wide--gap annulus i.e., $\eta=0.6$, the critical Taylor numbers $\Ta_c$ and corresponding critical axial wave numbers ($\kc$) are reported in Table \ref{tbl:Gr_1000_neutral}.
+For each $\mu \in \{-1,-0.5,-0.2,0,0.2,0.5,1\}$ we calculate the critical Taylor number $\Ta_c$ and the critical frequency $\sigma_{ic}$ for different azimuthal modes.
+We find the fastest growing mode as the one with the smallest $\Ta_c$.
+These values are highlighted in the Table \ref{tbl:Gr_1000_neutral}.
+In all the cases reported the modes at the onset of instability were found to be oscillatory, evident from nonzero critical frequency $\sigma_{ic}$.
+Figures \ref{fig:most_unstable_eta_0.6_G_1000_counterrot} and \ref{fig:most_unstable_eta_0.6_G_1000_corot} depict the fastest growing modes for the pure counter--rotation ($\mu = -1$) and pure co--rotation ($\mu = 1$) cases, corresponding to extreme values of $\mu$ considered here.

-We start by discussing the fastest growing mode for each of the three values of $\Gr \in \{100,500,1000 \}$.
-To this effect, we plot eigenfunctions only for $\mu=-1$ (counter-rotating cylinders) and the largest positive $\mu$ at which we could find instability in the co-rotating regime for each $\Gr$.
-Figure \ref{fig:most_unstable_eta_0.6_Gr_100_counterrot} plots the radial variation of critical eigenmodes (top row) and visualizes the normalized critical eigenfunctions (bottom row) for the counter-rotation case with $\mu=-1$ at $\Gr=100$ for which the fastest growing mode is $m=2$.
-The $1d$ radial eigenmodes are defined up to a phase.
-Here, we choose the phase of eigenmode of the azimuthal velocity perturbation $v$ to be zero.
-This choice is reflected in the fact that radial eigenmodes for $v$ are purely real (see \citet{oishi2021eigentools} for more details).
-Slices of the full $3D$ normalized eigenfunctions are constructed using critical radial eigenmodes and corresponding azimuthal and axial wavenumbers.
-The height of the periodic domain $L_z$ can be obtained by

-with $\kc$ being the corresponding critical axial wavenumber reported in Table \ref{tbl:eta_0.6_neutral}.
-To conserve space, the $r-z$ slices are scaled to a square domain.
-The negative inclination of the spirals with respect to the horizontal is apparent from the contour plots of the azimuthal velocity perturbation in the $r-z$ plane, which is consistent with the expression in Eq. \eqref{eq:perturbation_shape}.
-Furthermore, $m = 2$ mode is visible from the $r-\phi$ slices where contours of $v$ and $T$ can be seen to have two maxima and two minima in the azimuthal $\phi$-direction.
-Figure \ref{fig:most_unstable_eta_0.6_Gr_100_corot} plots the radial variation of critical eigenmodes (top row) and visualizes the normalized critical eigenfunctions (bottom row) for the co-rotation case with $\mu=0.2$ at $\Gr=100$ for which the fastest growing mode is found to be axisymmetric ($m=0$).

-For the counter-rotation case of $\mu = -1$, the temperature and azimuthal velocity eigenmodes can be seen to be confined near the inner cylinder for all values of $\Gr$ considered here.
-At $\Gr = 100$, $\mu \in [-0.2, 0.2]$ axisymmetric toroidal modes are found to be the fastest growing, while for other values of $\mu$, non-axisymmetric helical modes were found to be the most dangerous.
-The critical mode for $\mu = 0.2$ in the co-rotation regime was found to be axisymmetric at $\eta = 0.6$ and $\Gr=100$, which can be seen from the $r-\phi$ slices in Fig. \ref{fig:most_unstable_eta_0.6_Gr_100_corot}.
-We did not find any unstable mode below the Rayleigh-line for $\mu > \eta^{2} = 0.36$ at $\Gr = 100$.